tratteo/HandierCli/README.md

 Commands are registered with the function `cli.RegisterCommand(Command.Builder command)`.
 Commands are created using the builder pattern.

-The arguments of a `Command` are defined by its `ArgumentsHandler`.
-Omitting the ArgumentsHandler will create a command with no arguments that runs simply when typing it into the CLI.
-Guess what, ArgumentsHandler are build with the builder pattern too.
-The three types of arguments can of course be mixed.

 Register a command that runs when **usefulcmd** is typed in the CLI.
 ```c#
 cli.Register(Command.Factory("usefulcmd")